Associate Professor of User Research and Service Design

-Mark Jones is a Visiting Industry Professor at IIT Institute of Design (ID).
-An innovation leader, he first taught at ID in 2002, and since then he has developed courses in service design and service futures and shaped the curriculum of the master’s in design (MDes) program around service design and healthcare.
-Mark holds a bachelor’s of fine arts from Amherst College and an MDes from ID.
+Mark Jones is an Associate Professor of Practice focused on User Research and Service Design at the Institute of Design.
+An innovation leader, he first taught at ID in 2002, and since then he has developed courses in service design and service futures and shaped the curriculum of the Master of Design program around service design and healthcare.
+Mark holds a bachelor of fine arts degree from Amherst College and a Master of Design from ID.

 Before joining ID, Mark held several design consultancy and leadership positions.
 He formerly served as Vice President of Design at UnitedHealthcare (UHC) (2014–17) and as Managing Director and Associate Partner at IDEO (2000–14), both in Chicago.
 At UHC, he led a team of designers improving access to healthcare in rural areas, helping connect low-income people to social services and designing a culturally relevant healthy eating service for African American women.
 At IDEO Chicago, Mark worked on projects that include reinventing retail banking for PNC Bank, designing a new service strategy for Walgreens, and developing a healthcare toolkit called Gutcheck that helps patients achieve better cancer-screening outcomes.
 His diverse design background includes clothing and jewelry design in New York and five years as a technology futurist at Accenture (1995–2000) in Northbrook, Illinois.

 Partnership with City Clerk’s Office Aims to Reform Fines and Fees

 ID Students Focus on Equity, Justice, and Safety.